Key Takeaways

 - Allergy to any inactive ingredients in Rybelsus, Wegovy, or Ozempic

-If trying to get pregnant or currently pregnant, semaglutide isn’t recommended.
+If you are trying to get pregnant or are currently pregnant, any of these medications isn't recommended.
 Any form of semaglutide in the two months before and during the pregnancy increases the risk of premature birth and low birth weight.

 Cost and Insurance Coverage

-In order for semaglutide to be covered, a healthcare provider must submit a request to the patient’s insurance.
-The provider details why semaglutide is medically necessary, the reason it’s prescribed, and any other treatments a patient has tried.
+For any medication to be covered, a healthcare provider must submit a request to the patient’s insurance.
+The provider details why this medication is medically necessary, the reason it’s prescribed, and any other treatments a patient has tried.

 The insurance company then approves or rejects the claim.
 If rejected, an individual and their doctor can appeal, with insurance companies having 30 days to respond to most appeals.
 The Obesity Action Collective offers resources on how to appeal a denied insurance claim.
-That said, very few insurance companies will cover compounded semaglutide since it’s not FDA-approved.
+That said, very few insurance companies will cover non-FDA-approved medications.

 Savings Programs

-For those whose insurance doesn’t cover semaglutide, compounded medication is often the most viable choice since its list price is the most affordable.
-There’s also the Wegovy saving programs, where uninsured or underinsured individuals can get Wegovy directly from the manufacturer for as little as $499 a month.
+There are also Wegovy savings programs, where uninsured or underinsured individuals can get Wegovy directly from the manufacturer for as little as $499 a month.
 While Rybelsus and Ozempic are made by the same manufacturer, there isn’t a savings program for either.

 Which One Is Right For You?

 There is not a single “best” version of semaglutide.
-Instead, the four options suit different budgets, health conditions, and preferences.
-While it’s important to discuss options with a healthcare provider, who can then prescribe the best choice, here’s a few semaglutide superlatives to keep in mind.
+While it’s important to discuss options with a healthcare provider, who can then prescribe the best choice, here’s a few superlatives to keep in mind.

 Best For Weight Loss Only